ajlunis/addon-grocy/grocy/DOCS.md

-# Home Assistant Community Add-on: Grocy
+# Home Assistant Community Add-on: Grocy (ajlunis-Tweaks)

 [Grocy][grocy] - ERP beyond your fridge is a powerful groceries & household management solution for your home, delivering features like: